jjh42/mock/README.md

 end
 ````

-The behaviour of a mocked module within the setup call can be overriden using any
+The behaviour of a mocked module within the setup call can be overridden using any
 of the methods above in the scope of a specific test.
 Providing this functionality
 by `setup_all` is more difficult, and as such, `setup_all_with_mocks` is not currently
 supported.